 Adopt Change conducts research and writes papers to contribute to the understanding of issues for children and young people including the importance of permanency; the impact of trauma; pre- and post-adoptive supports for families and children; and topics surrounding adoption and permanency within Australia.

-Also included on this page is information on research provided by other organisations, including the Karyn Purvis Institute.
+Also included on this page is information on research provided by other organisations.

 Adopt Change Research & Papers